Moving to France with Children

 Things like language, schooling, healthcare, the reality of getting work, setting up a business, support mechanisms and missing the family are all likely to be high on your “worry” list right now and while we can’t take those away, we can certainly give you lots of information that’ll help you make an informed decision that’s right for your family.

 Having a baby can be an emotional time; a period when everything in life is viewed through tired eyes and even the simplest of tasks can seem like an uphill struggle.
 Irrespective of all this, there are plenty of families who make the decision to move to France with small babies or toddlers.

 The things that concern them are typically isolation, childcare and language skills.
 If you’re planning to move to France with babies or toddlers, over the next few weeks we’ll be talking about the childcare options available in France as well as giving you some insight into what you can do to quickly integrate and make friends.
 We’ll also talk about the healthcare system and insurance in France, which to be fair, impresses most Brits who move to this country.

-Moving to France with very young children
+Moving to France with Young Children

 If you’re not familiar with the French schooling system, you’ll be particularly impressed by the Maternelle schools in France that welcome kids from about 2 and a half years old to age 5.
 Maternelle’s in France are colourful buildings where play and mutual respect abound.

 Typically equipped with dormitories and canteens that serve almost restaurant standard food, these are places where kids learn to work together as a team through play and some structured lessons.
 It’s a kind of apprenticeship for going to ‘real’ school.
 Again, over the next few weeks, we’ll be back to tell you a whole lot more about the Maternelle schools in France, but if you have pressing questions, don’t hesitate to get in touch.

 Moving to France with Primary School Kids